johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 because of the 60 vs 50 Hz difference); that's how they remember them, and that's what they want to emulate for nostalgic reasons.
 It's hard to argue with that logic, indeed---if those are your memories, then that's the end of it.
-But keep in mind the "PAL-squash" only happened because of practical considerations (mainly due to budgetary limitations); it wasn't a deliberate artistic or creative intention, but an unfortunate necessity.
+But keep in mind the "PAL squash" only happened because of practical considerations (mainly due to budgetary limitations); it wasn't a deliberate artistic or creative intention, but an unfortunate necessity.
 Then the real question is this: do you want to emulate these games as you remember them, or